Stocks are an investment in a company and that company's profits. People invest and trade in stocks to earn a return on their investment.

-With CFDs, you can ‘buy’ (go long) the shares if you think the stock’s price will rise, or you can ‘sell’ (go short) if you think the stock’s price will fall.
+With leveraged trading, you can ‘buy’ (go long) the shares if you think the stock’s price will rise, or you can ‘sell’ (go short) if you think the stock’s price will fall.
 Shorting with derivatives can be an effective way to hedge against downward price movements in your non-leveraged investment portfolio, or it can be a way to generate profits outright from shares that are falling in value.
 But, when you go short your potential losses are theoretically uncapped because there’s no limit on how high something’s price can rise.

 - Individual stock trading - ‘Buy’ (go long) or ‘sell’ (go short) up to 2,000 international shares to speculate on their price rising or falling

 - Fractional, unleveraged stock trading - Trade over 50 famous U.S-listed shares without having to worry about any commissions and rollover fees

 - Thematic trading - gain exposure to the movements of a specific trend or ‘theme’ such as meme stocks, social media stocks, EV stocks, and many other ThematiX